Azure/azure-rest-api-specs/specification/maps/data-plane/Timezone/readme.md

-# Azure Maps
+# Azure Timezone

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Maps Timezone Client
+This is the AutoRest configuration file for Timezone Client

 ---

 ## Getting Started

-To build the SDK for Maps, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Timezone, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`